srevn/kqexec/README.md

 #### Command Debouncing

-To prevent flooding when many events occur in rapid succession, kqexec implements command debouncing based on entity state.
+To prevent flooding when many events occur in rapid succession, kqexec implements command debouncing based on resource state.
 This ensures the same command won't be executed more frequently than the debounce period.

 Adjust the debounce period with the `-b` option: